-The Department of Broadcast & Electronic Communication Arts (BECA) Master’s program is a premier program designed for students pursuing an advanced education in media arts, whether it be in television and radio production, writing, business, management, digital and multimedia production and content delivery, or pedagogy.
+The Department of Broadcast & Electronic Communication Arts (BECA) Master’s program is a premier program designed for students pursuing an advanced education in media arts.
 This broad, theory-driven approach is designed to encourage students to think critically about the many facets of the media industry, the content they produce, and the impact it has on our culture and communities

 Degree requirements for the Master of Arts in BECA are available from the SF State Bulletin.